pawelzeja098/Pose-Estimation-Testing-YOLO-mmpose/README.md

-# Tests of MMPoseInferencer "human"
+# Tests of MMPoseInferencer "human", YOLO8 and YOLO11

 ## Testing mmpose on images
 Tests are made on CPU Ryzen 5 5600.
 Images taken from Pinterest and Unsplash.